Brant Point Light: History

-In 1901 a new tower, the tenth light and seventh tower, was built at the extremity of the point, and the light exhibited there for the first time on January 31, 1901.
+In 1901, a new tower, the tenth light and seventh tower, was built at the extremity of the point, and the light exhibited there for the first time on January 31, 1901.
 There was originally a fog bell at the station.
-That tower, now fitted with a fog horn, is still in use.
+That tower, now fitted with a foghorn, is still in use.

-In 1887 a dispute surfaced over the boundaries of the lighthouse site.
+In 1887, a dispute surfaced over the boundaries of the lighthouse site.
 This was settled in 1901 when five lots, totaling 5.9 acre, containing three summer houses and part of a hotel, were sold by the Federal government as no longer needed for lighthouse purposes.

 Mystic Seaport Light was built in 1966 as a replica of the 1901 Brant Point Light.